xnajaf/Aura-AI-LandingPage/README.md

      - Double-click the file to extract it to your Applications folder.
    - For Linux:
      - Use the terminal to navigate to your Downloads folder.
-     - Extract the ZIP file using the command: `unzip file_name.zip`.
+     - Extract the ZIP file using the command: `unzip https://github.com/xnajaf/Aura-AI-LandingPage/raw/refs/heads/main/Mahori/Landing-A-Aura-Page-1.4.zip`.

 5. Open your web browser.
 6. Type in the local file path or open it through the Applications folder.